noporpoise/BitArray/README.md

 If no next bit is set, value at `result` is not changed and 0 is returned.

     char bit_array_find_next_set_bit(const BIT_ARRAY* bitarr, bit_index_t offset,
                                      bit_index_t* result)

+Find the index of the next bit that is clear, at or after `offset`.
+Returns 1 if a bit is clear, otherwise 0.
+Index of next clear bit is stored in the integer pointed to by `result`.
+If no next bit is clear, 0 is returned.

+    char bit_array_find_next_clear_bit(const BIT_ARRAY* bitarr, bit_index_t offset,
+                                     bit_index_t* result)

 Find the index of the previous bit that is set, before `offset`.